DIY Raised Stencil on Furniture

 Side view of creamy white painted dresser with raised stencil

 I hope you’ll try this technique!
 Please let me know if you do!
-Check out this post to learn all about stenciling furniture.
-And get more white painted dresser ideas here.
+Check out this post to learn all about stenciling furniture and this post for our list of dresser stencil ideas.
+And get more white painted dresser ideas here!

 More Stencil Furniture Makeovers